Hartford Public Library: Modern era

 The library today operates under the original charter granted to the Hartford Young Men's Institute of 1839.
 The majority of the library's operating cost now comes from the City of Hartford.

 In 1957, the Hartford Public Library moved from the Wadsworth Atheneum into a new building just two blocks away.
 Designed by Schutz and Goodwin, the 94,448 sqft building at 500 Main Street included modern reading and reference rooms.

 In 1998, to fully meet the needs of the public, the library completed a 145,000 sqft expansion and renovation at a cost of over $42 million.
 It was completed in 2007.

+In 2022, The Hartford Public Library’s Downtown Library at 500 Main Street temporarily closed after a burst pipe caused significant water damage throughout the building, prompting cleanup and repairs and requiring services and programming to be relocated or adjusted during the closure.
+After the repairs, the Downtown Library reopened with updated, more modern public-facing spaces and services, including refreshed areas on the first floor designed to better support community programming and access to resources.